JohannesEbke/aws_list_all/README.rst

 Usage
 -----

-You need to have python (both 2 or 3 work) as well as AWS credentials set up as usual.
+You need to have python (only python3 tested) as well as AWS credentials set up as usual.

 Quick Start with virtualenv::